 My next gun presented a different kind of thrill.
 I didn’t get to pull the trigger but I did get to load it.
 With one shell fired every 2.4 seconds and with two little 18-year-olds – weighing not much more than the 72lb shells that the gun fired – tasked with making sure the firing ring was never empty, you can imagine how much fun it was when the Captain announced

 Naval Gunfire Support!
 300 rounds.
 Engage!

 I missed out on firing the biggest weapon of all, the Polaris inter-continental ballistic missile, by a few months.
-My submarine, HMS Revenge, fired a practice missile a few months before I joined her but we fired an uncountable multitude of water shots on my one and only patrol and, each time, I fired a practice torpedo, the theory being that if you fire a polaris missile, every russian submarine within a few hundred miles will hear it and come to try to sink you.
+My submarine, HMS Revenge, fired a practice missile a few months before I joined her but we fired an uncountable multitude of water shots on my one and only patrol and, every time, I fired a practice torpedo too, the theory being that if you fire a Polaris missile, every Russian submarine within a few hundred miles will hear it and come to try to sink you.